8 calm dog breeds with a relaxed outlook on life

 1. Cavalier King Charles Spaniel

-Famous for their nobility and gentle demeanor, it is thought that Cavalier King Charles Spaniels have the ability to communicate more effectively with their owners as a result of their round eyes and sweet expression.
+Famous for their nobility and gentle demeanor, it is thought that the Cavalier King Charles Spaniel can communicate more effectively with their owner as a result of their round eyes and sweet expression.

 Make sure you ensure that this breed is enrolled into the correct classes as a puppy, as this will help to train and socialize the animal.
 They have the potential to become the best four-legged friend you could ever wish for.